UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ### The concatenation operations on computational identifications

-There is both a judgmentally left unital concatenation operation and a judgmentally right unital concatenation operation, although both are judgmentally associative.
+There is both a judgmentally left unital concatenation operation and a judgmentally right unital concatenation operation, while both are judgmentally associative.

-**Note.** Since they are judgmentally associative, the only instances where they will not reduce is thus when the reflexivity appears all the way to the right, or all the way to the left in a string of concatenations respectively.
+**Observation.** Since they are judgmentally associative, the only instances where they will not reduce is thus when the reflexivity appears all the way to the right, or all the way to the left in a string of concatenations respectively.

 #### The judgmentally left unital concatenation operation